R-V-S/inlineCodeSuite/README.md

 Clone this repo on your local machine, run `npm install`, and then `npm start`.
 That will launch `/examples/index.html`, where you can see several variations of the editor in action.
 Each example is defined in its own script file in `/examples/sccripts`.

 Or create a new HTML file and paste the following contents.
-This is a bare-minimum, "Hello World" exampleof InlineCodeSuite in action:
+This is a bare-minimum, "Hello World" example of InlineCodeSuite in action:

 ```html
 <!doctype html>